Diplomatic career of Muhammad: Ja'far ibn Abu Talib as Muhammad's ambassador

 The Quraysh, on hearing the attempted emigration, dispatched a group led by 'Amr ibn al-'As and Abdullah ibn Abi Rabi'a ibn Mughira in order to pursue the fleeing Muslims.
 The Muslims reached Axum before they could capture them, and were able to seek the safety of the Negus in Harar.
 The Qurayshis appealed to the Negus to return the Muslims and they were summoned to an audience with the Negus and his bishops as a representative of Muhammad and the Muslims, Ja`far ibn Abī Tālib acted as the ambassador of the Muslims and spoke of Muhammad's achievements and quoted Qur'anic verses related to Islam and Christianity, including some from Surah Maryam.
-Ja`far ibn Abī Tālib is quoted according to Islamic tradition as follows:

 The Negus, seemingly impressed, consequently allowed the migrants to stay, sending back the emissaries of Quraysh.
 It is also thought that the Negus may have converted to Islam.
 The Christian subjects of the Negus were displeased with his actions, accusing him of leaving Christianity, although the Negus managed to appease them in a way which, according to Ibn Ishaq, could be described as favourable towards Islam.
 Having established friendly relations with the Negus, it became possible for Muhammad to send another group of migrants, such that the number of Muslims living in Abyssinia totalled around one hundred.